AllenInstitute/MIES/README.md

 ### Installing it
 - Extract the zip archive into a folder on the target machine
 - Follow the steps outlined in the section "Full Installation"

+## Continuous integration server
+Our CI server, called bamboo, can be reached [here](http://bamboo.corp.alleninstitute.org/browse/MIES) and provides the following services for MIES.

+### Automatic release package building
+* The release branch, currently release/0.5, is polled every 3 minutes for changes
+* If changes are detected, a shallow clone is fetched, and inside a checked out git working tree, the release script `tools/create-release.sh` is executed.
+* The result of the release script, called an artifact in CI-speech, is then available as zip package from the [Package section](http://bamboo.corp.alleninstitute.org/browse/MIES-RELEASE/latestSuccessful).
+* The release packaging job can only be run on a linux box (or on a windows box with git for windows installed).
+  This is ensured by a platform requirement for the job.